Midsummer Memory Mandalas Virtual Workshop

 About the Event

-Spend a few hours at Lakewood with internationally renowned earth artist Day Schildkret (@morningaltars) to experience the power of nature to express loss, celebrate life and transform grief into beauty.
+Lakewood is pleased to welcome back internationally renowned earth artist Day Schildkret (@morningaltars) for this experience exploring the power of nature to express loss, celebrate life and transform grief into beauty.

 Since the beginning of time, artists have made creations using materials found in nature, often as part of a reflective or contemplative practice.
 This “earth art” is typically impermanent and ephemeral — designed to return to the land from which it was sourced.

-This is a hands-on workshop led by artist Day Schildkret, where you will learn the 7-step Morning Altar process to make beauty out of grief.
-We will explore and forage Lakewood’s grounds to collect leaves, flowers, stones, bark and feathers as creative materials and use the earth as our canvas.
-You will make—and deconstruct—your own memory mandala and leave with a practice you can do every day, no matter where you are.
+In this hands-on virtual workshop, you will learn the 7-step Morning Altar process to make your own Memory Mandala to honor someone that you lost.
+You will explore and forage your surroundings to collect leaves, flowers, berries, and more to use in the design of this art work.
+Artist Day Schildkret will be your guide in making—and deconstructing—a memory mandala, leaving you with a practice you can do every day, no matter where you are.